 The weather where you live in Oregon also determines the number of cold cranking amps you need.
 The colder the vehicle engine, the more power it takes to get it started.
 Also, cold Oregon weather reduces the electrical efficiency of the battery, which reduces the amount of energy available in the battery to start the engine.
 Thus, in freezing temperatures, you need more power to start an engine, but you have less power available to get it started.

 Your friendly and knowledgeable service advisor at Clayton's Auto Service in Corvallis can help you choose an appropriate battery for your vehicle and your lifestyle.
 If you need extra power owing to cold weather or a need for more reserve capacity, you may want to choose a heavy-duty battery.
 Just make sure it fits into your vehicle.
 An oversized battery may give you the power you need, but it's a serious safety hazard if the terminals come into contact with other parts of the vehicle.

-Keep in mind that preventive maintenance preformed at Clayton's Auto Service, and good car care, can extend the life of your battery.
-Judicious use of electric gadgets and good driving habits is and can help you get the most out of your battery.
+Keep in mind that preventive maintenance performed at Clayton's Auto Service and good vehicle care can extend the life of your battery.
+Judicious use of electric gadgets and good driving habits are wise and can help you get the most out of your battery.